Technopedia

 Acid Techno

-Acid techno is a subgenre of techno that emerged in the late 1980s and is characterized by the characteristic sound of the Roland TB-303.
-The acid-like, bubbling sound is created by manipulating the filter and resonance parameters of the TB-303.
-Pioneers such as Hardfloor, DJ Pierre and Plastikman have had a significant influence on acid techno.
-The genre is often associated with the rave culture of the 90s and is characterized by hypnotic bass lines, high BPM numbers and a psychedelic atmosphere.
+Acid Techno is a branch of Techno that emerged in the late 1980s and is defined by the distinctive sound of the Roland TB-303.
+The acid-like, bubbling sound is created by manipulating the filter and resonance settings of the TB-303.
+Pioneers such as Hardfloor, DJ Pierre, and Plastikman have significantly shaped Acid Techno.
+The style is often linked to the Rave culture of the 90s and is marked by hypnotic basslines, high beats per minute, and a psychedelic atmosphere.

-AdriΓ‘n Mills is a DJ and producer born in Spain and raised in Pforzheim, Germany.
-His musical style is a dynamic blend of hard techno, early hardstyle, hardcore, and acid, often enriched with ghetto elements and vocals.
-He is a co-founder of the underground event series Xpand and has played as a resident DJ at the Gotec Club in Karlsruhe.
-In 2021, he founded the label and event organization 240kmh to unite artists with a hard, rousing sound.
-His well-known tracks include "Ferrari F40" (2021) and "AFTERHOURINPARIS" (2021).
-AdriΓ‘n Mills regularly performs at events such as Adrenaline in Cologne and has collaborated with artists such as Stef de Haan.
+Adrián Mills is a disc jockey and maker of music, born in Spain and raised in Pforzheim, Germany.
+His music style is a lively blend of hard techno, early hardstyle, hardcore, and acid, often enriched with street elements and sung parts.
+He is co-founder of the underground event series Xpand and has played as a resident disc jockey at the Gotec Club in Karlsruhe.
+In 2021, he founded the label and event organisation 240kmh to unite artists with a hard, gripping sound.
+Among his well-known tracks are "Ferrari F40" (2021) and "AFTERHOURINPARIS" (2021).
+Adrián Mills regularly performs at events like Adrenaline in Cologne and has collaborated with artists such as Stef de Haan.

 Berghain

-Berghain is a legendary Berlin techno club that emerged from its predecessor, Ostgut, in 2004.
-Known for its strict door policy, long opening hours and massive sound, Berghain has established itself as one of the world's most influential clubs.
-The club is known for its purist focus on techno and house, its dark atmosphere and its Funktion-One sound system.
-DJs such as Ben Klock, Marcel Dettmann and Boris are closely associated with Berghain.
+Berghain is a legendary Berlin techno club that emerged in 2004 from its predecessor club Ostgut.
+Known for its strict door policy, long opening hours, and powerful sound, Berghain has established itself as one of the most influential clubs worldwide.
+The club is known for its purist focus on techno and house, its dark atmosphere, and its Function-One sound system.
+DJs such as Ben Klock, Marcel Dettmann, and Boris are closely associated with Berghain.

 Core

-"Core" is often used as a short form for harder techno styles such as hardcore, speedcore or terrorcore.
-These styles are characterized by extreme BPM numbers (sometimes over 200 BPM), distorted kick drums and aggressive sounds.
-Core is an underground movement that emerged from gabber in the 90s and is often associated with raves and festivals such as Masters of Hardcore or Thunderdome.
+“Core” is often used as a short form for harder techno styles such as hardcore, speedcore, or terrorcore.
+These styles are characterized by extreme beats per minute (sometimes over 200 BPM), distorted kick drums, and aggressive sounds.
+Core is an underground movement that emerged in the 90s from gabber and is often associated with raves and festivals like Masters of Hardcore or Thunderdome.

 Detroit Techno

-Detroit Techno is one of the original genres of techno that emerged in Detroit, USA in the 1980s.
-It was developed by artists such as Juan Atkins, Derrick May and Kevin Saunderson ("The Belleville Three").
-Detroit Techno combines futuristic sounds with funk and electronic influences.
-It is characterized by complex rhythms, spherical melodies and a melancholic, mechanical aesthetic.
+Detroit Techno is one of the original styles of Techno, which arose in the 1980s in Detroit, USA.
+It was developed by artists such as Juan Atkins, Derrick May, and Kevin Saunderson (“The Belleville Three”).
+Detroit Techno combines futuristic sounds with funk and electro influences.
+It is characterized by complex rhythms, atmospheric melodies, and a melancholic, mechanical look.

 Dub Techno

-combines the repetitive structures of techno with the deep, reverberating effects of dub.
-This subgenre places emphasis on atmospheric soundscapes, warm basslines and the use of echo and reverb to create a hypnotic effect.
-Pioneers such as Basic Channel have had a significant influence on this sound.
+combines the repetitive structures of techno with the deep, echoing effects of dub.
+This subgenre emphasizes atmospheric soundscapes, warm basslines, and the use of echo and reverb to create a hypnotic effect.
+Pioneers like Basic Channel have significantly shaped this sound.

 Free Tekno

 is a subgenre of hard techno that became popular in the European free party scene.
-It is characterized by fast tempos between 150 and 185 BPM and a pounding, repetitive kick drum sound.
-Unlike mainstream hardcore, it uses less distortion.
+It is characterized by fast tempos between 150 and 185 beats per minute and a pounding, repetitive bass drum sound.
+Unlike mainstream hardcore, less distortion is used here.

 Gotec

-Gotec is a well-known club in Karlsruhe, known for its electronic music events and modern club culture.
-The club offers a wide range of events from techno and house to drum & bass and regularly attracts national and international DJs.
+The Gotec is a well-known club in Karlsruhe, famous for its electronic music events and its modern club culture.
+The club offers a wide range of events from techno, house to drum & bass and regularly attracts both national and international DJs.

-With an industrial, minimalist design and a high-quality sound system, Gotec creates an intense club atmosphere.
-It's an important meeting place for the local techno scene and is often praised for its energetic nights and diverse program.
+With an industrial, minimalist design and a high-quality sound system, the Gotec creates an intense club atmosphere.
+It is an important meeting place for the local techno scene and is often praised for its energetic nights and diverse programme.

-HΓR Berlin is a well-known online streaming project for electronic music, known worldwide for its intimate, minimalist DJ sets.
-Since its founding, it has evolved into one of the most important platforms for underground techno, hard techno, house, and experimental electronic music.
+HÖR Berlin is a well-known online streaming project for electronic music, renowned worldwide for its intimate, minimalist DJ sets.
+Since its founding, it has developed into one of the most important platforms for underground techno, hard techno, house, and experimental electronic music.

 - Daily DJ sets streamed live from a small booth with green tiles in Berlin.

-- Focus on underground artists who are often still unknown but highly valued in the scene.
+- Focus on underground artists who are often still unknown but highly respected within the scene.

-- Visually minimalist setup: One DJ, one CDJ or vinyl setup, no big light show β just pure sound.
+- Visually minimalist setup: one DJ, a CDJ or vinyl setup, no big light show – just pure sound.

-π§ Why is HΓR important for the scene?
+🎧 Why is HÖR important for the scene?

 - Gives newcomers a platform to present themselves to an international audience.

-- Has popularized hard techno and industrial techno artists such as Charlie Sparks, Parfait and DYEN.
+- Has made hard techno and industrial techno artists like Charlie Sparks, Parfait, and DYEN popular.

-- Offers an alternative to Boiler Room, but with a rawer, more authentic club feel.
+- Offers an alternative to Boiler Room, but with a rawer, more authentic club atmosphere.

 - Live on YouTube & Twitch